aiden/autobot/README.md

 **Features:**

-- Multi-platform support.
-Comes with botframework, or implement a new connector with only two methods: `send` and `onReceive`.
 - Human readable/writable YAML dialogue files
+- Supports any bot platform.
+  - Comes with connectors for botframework
+  - Implement a new connector with only two methods: `send` and `onReceive`.
 - Parallel execution of tests
 - Test against multiple acceptable answers
 - Wildcard matching (`<NUMBER>`, `<WORD>`, ``<\*>``)